Which settings should you adjust to get the best output from your amp? Bass boost or gain? Which is better for your music?

 How To Set Bass Boost?

 To adjust the bass boost on your amplifier, you first need to know the level of your amplifier.
-Once you have that information, you can adjust bass boost using the following steps:
+Once you have that information, you can adjust the bass boost using the following steps:

 - First, set the level of your amplifier to its listening position.
 This will determine how much bass boost is output from your amplifier.